patrickbr/gtfswriter/README.md

 # go gtfswriter

 A writer for the GTFS structure created by the [go gtfsparser](https://github.com/patrickbr/gtfsparser).
-This can be used to write feeds that have been changed programmatically back to a file.
+This can be used to write feeds that have been changed programmatically back to a GTFS feed.

 ## Usage
     feed := gtfsparser.NewFeed()